jacabenga/Dangermond_Preserve_HSI_SSL/README.md

-## Spectral Differences of reflectance signals (within one single date).
+## Spectral Differences of reflectance signals: Soil Classes within one single date.

 This section will show similar results as above (**Bidimensional Histogram of Spectral Difference, BHSD**), but each pixel is color-coded by Soil Class (18 classes).
 With this, we want to see whether different soil classes show clustering in the BHSD.